Brazil impeachment battle rests on a handful of votes

 The Progressive Party, the Republic Party, the Social Democratic Party and the Brazilian Republican Party - with 142 seats in the lower house - signalled they might abandon Rousseff but have held off as the government wooed them with cabinet posts.

-Rousseff's negotiations have been complicated by several PMDB ministers who refused the instruction to resign, preferring to risk expulsion from the party.
+Rousseff's negotiations have been complicated by several PMDB ministers who refused the instruction to resign, prefering to risk expulsion from the party.

 Barral M Jorge consultancy estimates that up to 30 percent of the PMDB's 68 lawmakers could swing one way or the other, depending on how the vote unfolds.